Italian & Swiss Alps

 Fantastic scenery and great biking roads in the Italian and Swiss Alps

 The tour will appeal to experienced riders who have toured on the continent before and enjoy the thrill of riding mountain passes which the Italian and Swiss Alps have in abundance.
 However, we have chosen two centres that will provide alternatives for others that like to chill out and enjoy a more relaxed pace.
 The tour has a 2 night stop in Italy and a further 3 night stop in Switzerland, allowing you to unpack and enjoy daily ride-outs.
+All accommodfation is 4 star with evening meals included.

 Our first night will be in the Champagne region before entering the Vosges mountains and riding through Switzerland to the duty free state of Livigno on the Italian-french border.